swaldman/evolving-ballot-general-election-2020-11-03/CA-Senator-District-11.md

 # CA Senator, District 11

-- [ ] Scott Wiener
+- [x] Scott Wiener
 - [ ] Jackie Fielder

 ---

-This is proving to be the hardest decision on the ballot for me.
+This was the hardest decision on the ballot for me.

 I am a person whose core political priority is social democracy, in the sense of enshrining a generous, universal benefits state and